Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 - Apply principles of infection control (e.g., hand hygiene, surgical asepsis, isolation, sterile technique, universal/standard precautions)

-- Use appropriate technique to set up a sterile field/maintain asepsis (e.g., gloves, mask, sterile supplies)
+- Use an appropriate technique to set up a sterile field/maintain asepsis (e.g., gloves, mask, sterile supplies)

 - Follow correct policy and procedures when reporting a client with a communicable disease